atallah-lab/neoplastic-evolution/README.md

     + 'single' - run the simulation once for a number of timesteps
     + 'batch' - run the simulation a number of times, each for a number of timesteps (the number of each run is appended to the provided output file name to save each run separately).
 Parameters are varied for each run as written in the script.
     + 'endless' - run the simulation until manually terminated, saving the results at each timestep

-#### L1-cellpop-lite.r
-* A simplified version of L1-cellpop.r in which insertions are always simulated using the reference genome

 #### L1-cellpop.ipynb
 * Notebook version of the L1-cellpop.r script, for development

-#### L1-cellpop-lite.ipynb
-* Notebook version of the L1-cellpop-lite.r script

-#### save_chrom_site_class_dists.ipynb
-* The notebook used to generate the file ./data/chromSitesPd.rda, which contains the probability of insertion distributions for the various snap-velcro categories for each chromosome of hg38

 #### gen-sim.r
 * Script for simulating retrotransposition of L1 elements in a single genome